JW2586/Academy-Programming-Project/README.md

 ### Client Development

 Up to this stage we had tested the servers using filezilla client programs, we now needed to implament the client program ourselves.
-We decided to use Tkinter to build the GUI which also outputs to command line as well ....
+We decided to use Tkinter to build the GUI which also outputs to command line as well.

+[PHOTO OF TKINTER CLIENT HERE]

+### CSV sorting Logic

+To sort the CSV files we made a python scrypt that will firstly...

+### Implamentation

+Talk about how we wrapped it all up together

+##

 ## Git-Hub Links